mollybanks/A1-mollybanks/instructions.md

 In Part II, you will create a report in Markdown.

 ### 1. Background
-Please spend **ten minutes** or more scanning all the chapters in D'lgnazio & Kline (2020).
+Please spend **ten minutes** or more scanning all the chapters in D'lgnazio & Klein (2020).
 You will find many different types of data visualizations.
 Some types will be quite familiar to you - see, for example, the bar charts in chapter 6.
 Others might be new or unusual, such as the iceberg in chapter 7.

 ### 2 Find Two Data Visualizations on the Internet
 Browse the web and find two data visualizations that are **meaningful** to you.
 You might start, for example, at the [*New York Times*](http://nytimes.com) or [*Washington Post*](https://www.washingtonpost.com/) or other news source.
 That said, any scientific, cultural, government, or commercial institution website in the U.S. or beyond is just fine.

-As you consider possible data visualizations, consider the following questions, which come from  D'lgnazio & Kline (2020, chap.
+As you consider possible data visualizations, consider the following questions, which come from  D'lgnazio & Klein (2020, chap.
 1):
 1. **Who**: Who or what institution produced the visualization?
 1. **Date**: When was it produced?
 1. **Stakeholders**: Who is the audience for the visualization?
 And, who might be impacted, either directly or indirectly, by the visualization?